-On the green in the Teeside village of Romaldkirk.
+On the green in the Teesdale village of Romaldkirk.

-There are two eateries – the oak panelled Restauarnt and the informal Brasserie, with candles in waxy old bottles.
-There's also a mellow bar with a crackling fire, and a lounge with comfy armchairs for tea.
+There are two areas to eat – the oak panelled restaurant and the informal bar, with a crackling fire and rustic knick-knacks.
+There is also a comfy lounge with armchairs to enjoy after dinner drinks.

 Good to know